Michigan judge tosses case against 15 accused fake electors for President Donald Trump in 2020

 One man accused in the Michigan case had the charges against him dropped after he agreed to cooperate with the state attorney general's office in October 2023.
 The other 15 defendants pleaded not guilty and have maintained that their actions were not illegal.

-Judge Simmons took nearly a year to say whether there was sufficient evidence to bring the cases to trial following a series of lengthy preliminary hearings.
+Simmons, who was appointed by Democratic Gov. Gretchen Whitmer, took nearly a year to say whether there was sufficient evidence to bring the cases to trial following a series of lengthy preliminary hearings.
+In her remarks Tuesday, Simmons said the case was not about who won the 2020 election, but about the intent of the people charged.

 Prosecutors in Nevada, Georgia, Wisconsin and Arizona have also filed criminal charges related to the fake electors scheme.
 None of the cases have neared the trial stage and many have been bogged down by procedural and appellate delays.